OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 When we are modeling a page, we'll be using our Page Editor.

-This is composed by two areas: a design/preview area, and a menu located on the right sidebar.
+The editor is composed by two areas: a design/preview area, and a menu located on the right sidebar.

-Focusing on the menu, it is composed by five areas:
+The menu is composed by five areas:

 - Properties: The properties of the page or the currently selected page element.
 - Elements Tree: The list of elements that compose the page, organized on a tree.